Open-MBEE/user-forum/categories/general-help.md

 layout: category
 title: General Help
 category: true
-summary: Get help with any aspect of the Jekyll Disqus Forum.
+summary: Get help with any aspect of OpenMBEE
-id: 2736939
+id: 7052023
 group-id: help
 ---

 # General help

-Get help with any aspect of the Jekyll Disqus Forum.
+Not sure what you are asking get help with any aspect of OpenMBEE